charm-and-friends/charm-in-the-wild/README.md

 - [freeze.nvim](https://github.com/charm-community/freeze.nvim) -  A wrapper for charm's freeze cli tool for usage in neovim.

-### Shell Functions
+### Tutorials

-*Utility functions built using tools from Charm's toolbox.*
+*How-tos featuring tools by Charm.*

-- [Don P.M.](https://devon.lol/blog/outsourcing-my-memory-to-gum/) - A function to discover npm scripts in any project.
+- [Outsourcing My Memory to Gum](https://devon.lol/blog/outsourcing-my-memory-to-gum/) -  Build a function to discover npm scripts in any project using [jq](https://github.com/jqlang/jq) and [Gum](https://github.com/charmbracelet/gum).

 ---